tengge1/ShadowEditor/README.md

 3. Run `npm run build` to build the server and web.
 4. Edit `build/config.toml`, and modify the mongodb host and port.
 5. Run `npm run start` to launch the server.
 You can now visit: `http://localhost:2020`.
-6. Run `npm build build-desktop` to build a desktop app in the folder `build/desktop`.
+6. Run `npm run build-desktop` to build a desktop app in the folder `build/desktop`.

 ### Install as Windows Service